School Psychology, Advanced Certificate

 - successfully complete any required related practica or field experiences.

 Acceptance into the program carries with it the responsibility to uphold the published ethical standards of the American Psychological Association.
 Violation of ethical standards may result in termination from the program.
+The program is committed to fostering and maintaining a learning environment in which all members of the community feel valued and respected.
 The program reserves the right to review the progress of students and to terminate students from the program on the basis of inability to meet academic, personal, or professional standards.
 Students may be terminated from the program if they fail to complete any of these requirements.

-Applicants seeking admission to one of the professional diploma programs in school psychology must meet the general requirements for admission to graduate study in the Graduate School of Education and the following program-specific criteria:
+Applicants seeking admission to one of the Advanced Certificate (formerly Professional Diploma) programs in school psychology must meet the general requirements for admission to graduate study in the Graduate School of Education and the following program-specific criteria:

 - Possess a baccalaureate or a master’s degree from an accredited college or university with a suitable foundation in the behavioral sciences, including successful completion of courses or their equivalent in the following areas, at either the undergraduate or graduate level: general psychology, child/developmental psychology, educational psychology, abnormal psychology, and psychology of personality.
 Applicants who lack one or more of these prerequisites may be admitted to the program; however, all but two prerequisites must be completed prior to taking any program coursework.
 These two prerequisites may be taken concurrently with program coursework.
 It is preferred that missing prerequisites be taken at Fordham.